real-tintin/ugglan/doc/source/modeling_control.rst

 Kalman Filter
 """""""""""""""""
-TODO: Solve inv to get the Kalman gain.
+In order to solve for the optimal Kalman gain, a matrix inverse operation as to be performed.
+For this `LAPACK <http://www.netlib.org/lapack/>`_ is used.
+See the source code for details.

 Gyro offset
 """"""""""""